codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

 ## Fake data generator

-First, let's add the list of expenses categories to the `data` folder:
+First, let's add the list of expense categories to the `data` folder:

 #### app/data/categories.js
 ```js